Sequences of Courses

 - ECO 101, Macroeconomics

 The economics courses (101 and 102) are not sequential; ECO 102 can be taken before ECO 101.
 The accounting courses are sequential; BUS 120 must be taken before BUS 130.
 We strongly recommend that a student take BUS 130 in the semester immediately following satisfactory completion (C or higher) of BUS 120.

 Other core courses, which are not required for admission to the major but are degree requirements for all concentrations, may also be taken during the student’s first two years.
 These include:

 - BUS 125, Introduction to Business and Computer Applications (first year)

 - ECO 250, Statistics (after MAT 110)

 Prospective Economics majors should:

 - Complete the basic math requirement, if applicable, as soon as possible.
-Basic math is a prerequisite for both ECO 101 and ECO 102, which are the foundational course, and one or both are therefore required for any 300 level economics course.
+Basic math is a prerequisite for both ECO 101 and ECO 102, which are the foundational courses, and one or both are therefore required for any 300 level economics course.

 - Continue on with the math sequence completing or waiving MAT 115, 125, and 135.
 These are collateral courses for the economics major and serve as prerequisites for core courses required of economics majors.
 In addition, they serve as prerequisites for additional required math collaterals.